 These clinics are designed to assist patients who require support or advice such as smoking cessation or dietary advice.
 If you want to quit smoking there is more information about the NHS Stop Smoking Service.

 We have specialists who visit the surgery.
-These include a Podiatrist, Speech & Language Therapist and Psychological Therapist.
+These include a Podiatrist and health visiting team.

 All adults who have not had a full primary course of three injections against Tetanus are advised to do so.
 Thereafter you are advised to have a booster injection which now is a combined Tetanus, Diptheria and Polio booster, at 10 yearly intervals (subject to a maximum of five routine doses in your lifetime).